urbanonymous/api_demo/README.md

 To run the e2e tests, run the following command:
 `make test-e2e`

+## Clean environment

+To remove the container and images of this API, run the following commands:

+`make stop`

+`make clean`

 ## Project structure

 Files related to application are in the ``app`` directory.